 The problem with traditional card readers that you often use in your local coffee shop or restaurant is that they're very basic.

-Square is perhaps the most popular example of a new breed of payment services, It combined their free card reader and a beautifully crafted app to create a truly magnificent payment experience.
+Square is perhaps the most popular example of a new breed of payment services.
+It combines their free card reader and a beautifully crafted app to create a truly magnificent payment experience.
 Unfortunately their service is only available in the US and Canada, leaving the rest of the world unable to take advantage of their service.

 Fortunately, Square isn't the only company offering mobile payment services and, thanks to iZettle, mobile payment is now available in the UK, Mexico and parts of Europe.